 The Dimetrodon‘s skin texture consists of large scales and wrinkles, and it looks decent, though not outstanding.
 The claws are worn and grooved and the roof of the mouth is ribbed, which is a nice touch.
 The head and dentition look quite accurate and it’s nice to see that Recur did enough research to know that there are five digits on each foot.
 That said, the neck is far too long and the limbs are way too big.
 Kids and casual prehistory fans will immediately recognise this toy as a Dimetrodon, but to me, it kind of looks like a gorgonopsid with a longer tail and a sail on its back.
 And speaking of kids, it must be pointed out this toy, like all Recur products, is made entirely of PVC, and therefore very light, durable, and easy to play with.

-The Recur Dimetrodon isn’t by no means the finest rendition I’ve seen, but it’s got size and toughness and character going for it.
+The Recur Dimetrodon isn’t the finest rendition I’ve seen, but it’s got size and toughness and character going for it.
 In the end, I do think it’s a cool toy.

 Available from Recur’s AliExpress store